qiita-spots/qiita/qiita_pet/support_files/doc/source/tutorials/prepare-information-files.rst

 Prep information file
 ---------------------

-The *prep information file* will describe the sequencing technology or analytical chemistry used to generate this data type and use a shared ``sample_name`` to link to a sample in the *sample information file.*
+The *preparation information file* will describe the wet lab technology used to generate this data type, including sequencing, proteomics, metabolomics, etc. A shared ``sample_name`` linkes a prepared sample to a biological sample in the *sample information file.*

 Required fields for Qiita
 ~~~~~~~~~~~~~~~~~~~~~~~~~